Atlanta Hawks 2024-25 NBA Championship Betting Odds

 Head Coach

-Head coach Quin Snyder brings instead credibility to the Hawks.
+Head coach Quin Snyder brings instant credibility to the Hawks.
 Snyder became one of the most respected head coaches in the NBA from his time with the Utah Jazz, where he served from 2014-15 through 2021-22.
 Snyder made the NBA playoffs in his final six seasons but lacked enough talent to contend with teams such as the Los Angeles Lakers.
-At the start of the season Snyder had a career record of 418-321 for a .566 win percentage.
+Snyder has a career record of 458-363 for a .558 win percentage.

 SEASON GAMES WINS LOSSES FINISH PLAYOFFS